openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 Building Kolla Containers
 =========================

-Kolla-kubernetes doesn't work against any released version of Kolla presently.
-Furthermore, until `patch 320744 <https://review.openstack.org/#/c/320744/>`_ and
-`patch 321529 <https://review.openstack.org/#/c/321529/>`_ are merged, it won't work against mainline.
+Kolla-kubernetes works against Kolla mainline's containers but you need to build them.

 The Kolla documentation engine has a detailed `overview of building the containers <http://docs.openstack.org/developer/kolla/image-building.html>`_.